Herzogenaurach

 Herzogenaurach (/de/; Herziaura) is a town in the district of Erlangen-Höchstadt, in Bavaria, Germany.
 The name is a compound of "Herzog" meaning duke and the Aurach River that flows through the town.
 It is home to two major international sporting goods companies, Adidas and Puma, and the Schaeffler Group, a car parts manufacturer.

 Geography

 Herzogenaurach is situated in the Middle Franconia area of Bavaria, 23 km northwest of Nuremberg.
 The town is located on the Aurach River, a tributary of the Regnitz River.

 History

 Herzogenaurach was first mentioned in a document from 1002 under the name of Uraha when Holy Roman Emperor Henry II granted the town to the Prince-Bishopric of Bamberg.

-In 1948, when Adolf Dassler and Rudolf Dassler left their jointly owned shoe company each to make one of their own, the town was called "the town of bent necks"—people looked down to see which shoes strangers wore.